Pricing Your Home to Sell: Let Market Trends Guide You

 The most straightforward alternative may be to request a cash offer from an iBuyer (a company that uses pricing technology to make a near-instant offer on your home).
 Essentially, you provide a few details about your home, the iBuyer names their cash price, and then you decide whether you want to accept or decline the offer.

 The advantages of this are that you get a cash offer without the stress of marketing and showing your home, and the uncertainty of a sale falling through.
-The disadvantages are that you may receive a lower offer than you were hoping for and you might not have much negotiating power to counter.
+The disadvantages are that you may receive a lower offer than you were hoping for, and you might not have much negotiating power to counter.

 If this route interests you, consider requesting a cash offer from HomeLight’s Simple Sale platform.
-Simple Sale connects you to the largest network of cash buyers in the U.S. Rather than do the work of pricing your home and staging it for the market, you will answer a few questions, such as how much work the home needs and how soon you plan to sell, so we can learn a little bit more about your situation.
+Simple Sale connects you to the largest network of cash buyers in the U.S. Rather than doing the work of pricing your home and staging it for the market, you will answer a few questions, such as how much work the home needs and how soon you plan to sell, so we can learn a little bit more about your situation.

 Going this route provides you with a low-stress selling experience that’s much quicker than most transactions that require financing.
 Instead of debating your selling price or possibly going through multiple price reductions, you could be well on your way to that new neighborhood with the backyard pergola or a spacious two-story with a quiet home office.